 Get Set 4 P.E. ensures an appropriate balance, distribution and progression of work across each sport.
 It allows activities to be delivered that build upon children's prior learning - the children are increasingly challenged as they progress through the years.

 To see our long term plan and progression of skills and key vocabulary documents, please scroll to the bottom of this page (under 'files to download').
-Please be aware that, due to the current health situation, there may be some changes to our long term plan as the year progresses.

 Click here to learn about our Sports Council.